bstefanescu/qutejs/web/doc/docs/components.md

 * `$1`, `_` and `__` are reserved and should not be used in the model.

 There are two types of components:
-1. **Functional Components**s
+1. **Functional Components**
 2. **ViewModel Components**

 Any component is defining a **name**.
 The **component name** can be used in any other component template as an element to render the component according to the given element attributes.
-We recommend you to use component names composed from multiple words sperated by hyphens.
+We recommend you to use component names composed of multiple words separated by hyphens.
 Examples: `my-component`, `my-button` etc. This is for safety reasons, to avoid collisions with current and future HTML element names.

 A component template may use other component elements.
 In that case we say the used component is the child of the component using it.
 So, components can be used, as DOM elements, in a **tree structure**.
 The root of a component tree is called the **root component**.